The best Queenstown wineries for tastings, lunch & views

 The cellar door is small and friendly β€” it’s the kind of place you can settle into for a while and enjoy the views of the golden hills and rows of vines.
 Visiting Mt Rosa winery feels like having a drink at a friend’s place.

-There’s a sunny courtyard where you can sit in summer, and a toasty fire in winter.
+There’s a sunny courtyard where you can sit in summer, and a toasty fire inside in winter.

-I really enjoyed drinking the rose here, and I liked the size too.
+I really enjoyed drinking the rose here, and I liked the size of the restaurant and cellar door, too.
 It’s much more relaxed than some of the bigger wineries.

 The only complaint I had about Mt Rosa is that the driveway is long and has a slight incline; really not ideal when you’ve already visited three vineyards and are trying valiantly (and somewhat drunkenly) to pedal uphill.